 This song gets it.

 Local Honey is the opening track of a newly reissued compilation from North Carolina alt-folk artist Al Riggs called Hiding From The Sun.
 The songs were written during a period that saw Riggs in an unhealthy living situation, “making quiet music that wanted to get louder and loud music that was forced to be quieter.”
-In 2017 while writing his album Hell House, Riggs met with Brad Cook (of Hiss Golden Messenger, Megafaun) who had the idea to turn those songs into a singles compilation which became Hiding From The Sun.
+In 2017 while writing their album Hell House, Riggs met with Brad Cook (of Hiss Golden Messenger, Megafaun) who had the idea to turn those songs into a singles compilation which became Hiding From The Sun.

 Local Honey is one of the comp’s more sober moments – through 16 songs it jump delightfully from jazz to grungy folk to indie rock ballads.
 Hiding From The Sun is out now via Cottage St. Records.
 Buy it here.

 Al Riggs is about to embark on a tour with The Mountain Goats (a really excellent lineup if I do say so myself).
 Get tickets here.

 30 – The Georgia Theatre – Athens, GA

 31 – The Wilbury – Tallahassee, FL

 01 – The Orpheum – Tampa, FL

 02 – Sing Out Loud Festival – St. Augustine, FL

 04 – The Lyric Oxford – Oxford, MS